 Australians love adventure, but what happens if you’re overseas and damage someone’s belongings or property, or you harm them; would you be able to afford the legal bills?
+If your answer is no, you should consider travel insurance that covers personal liability claims.

 Say you’re overseas on holiday, and you cause damage to someone else’s property, injure another person or cause their death.
 Travel insurance could help cover the costs and legal expenses.
-While there isn’t a product called personal liability travel insurance, such cover is included in many travel insurance policies.
+While there isn’t a product called “personal liability travel insurance”, such cover is included in many travel insurance policies.

 So, does travel insurance cover personal liability?
 Yes, it can.
 However, the amount of personal liability coverage you have under your travel insurance (i.e. the amount available to cover your costs) can vary between insurers and the type of policy you take out.
-Always read your Product Disclosure Statement (PDS) to understand how you’ll be covered, and most importantly if you’ll be covered when on holiday.

 The personal liability benefits of your international travel insurance can provide cover for you and anyone listed on your policy if: